Policy Number: 126.96.36.199

 - Under Exhibit A, the University has designated the schools, departments, clinics, programs, or functions that either meet the definition of a Covered Entity, if each were a separate legal entity, or perform Covered Functions as a University Health Care Component.

-- Under Exhibit A, the University has designated all schools, departments, clinics, programs, or functions that perform certain functions on behalf of a University Health Care Component that involves the use or disclosure of PHI as a University Business Associate.
+- Under Exhibit A, the University has designated all schools, departments, clinics, programs, or functions that perform certain functions on behalf of a University Health Care Component that involves the use or disclosure of PHI as a University Business Component.

 UNIVERSITY HEALTH CARE COMPONENT RESPONSIBILITIES: